noqqe/why-openbsd.rocks/content/fact/ping.md

 title: "ping(8) randomness"
 ---

-In `ping(8)` and `ping6(8)`, obfuscate the monotonic clock values put on the wire by offsetting them with a random value.
+Both `ping(8)` and `ping6(8)` obfuscate the transmitted monotonic clock values by offsetting them with a random value.

-By default fill the ping payload with a ChaCha stream instead of an unvarying payload.

-This helps the user hiding the system time from the attacker and prevents from OS detection.
+ChaCha streams are used to vary every payload.
+This helps the user to hide the system time from the attacker and prevents OS detection.

 More Details: